 Once that's all nice and neat, it's time for the fabric which is probably the trickiest part, just because you need to get it on straight and looking pretty.

-The corners were the most challenging bit, make sure you pull it nice and tight and trim away excess fabric.
 We also stapled the fabric right down inside the frame as this stopped the foam bulging up at the back and it gives extra strength.